 How to back up iPhone, iPad, and iPod touch with iCloud

-- Go to Setting, then scroll down and tap on iCloud.
+- Scroll down and tap on iCloud.

 - Scroll down, tap on Backup and make sure that iCloud Backup is turned on.
 Toggle the setting to confirm.

 - Tap Back Up Now to start back up.
 Make sure to stay connected to the Wifi network until the process completes.

 - When the backup is finished, the backup should appear in the details with the time and backup size.

 - Tap Settings > iCloud > Storage > Manage Storage, then select your device.